 Clinical trial feasibility studies in rare diseases

-Conducting clinical trial feasibility is one of the first and crucial step involved in rare disease clinical process.
-Clinical trial feasibility helps in assessing the patient’s availability in a particular region which is critical before initiating a rare disease clinical trial, investigators’ availability, the country potential for conducting the trial and many more aspects involved to execute a rare disease clinical trial successfully.
+Conducting clinical trial feasibility is one of the first and crucial steps involved in rare disease clinical processes.
+Clinical trial feasibility helps in assessing the patient’s availability in a particular region which is critical before initiating a rare disease clinical trial, investigators’ availability, the country potential for conducting the trial, and many more aspects involved to execute a rare disease clinical trial successfully.

 By executing a sound clinical trial feasibility assessment, it’s possible to preempt the likely scenario in patient recruitment and make preparations to manage the challenges.